sergiodxa/remix-auth-oauth2/README.md

 }
 ```

-And that's it, thanks to the `OAuth2Strategy` we don't need to implement the whole OAuth2 flow ourselves and can focus on the unique parts of our strategy which is the user profile and extra params our provider may require us to send.
+And that's it, thanks to the `OAuth2Strategy` we don't need to implement the whole OAuth2 flow ourselves and can focus on the unique parts of our strategy which is the user profile and extra search params our provider may require us to send.